adityaxdubey/bloggen-aws/readme.md

-# AI Blog Generator with AWS Bedrock & Lambda
+## Blog Generator with AWS Bedrock & Lambda
 Used llama 3

 This demo learning project generates AI-powered blog posts using Amazon Bedrock's LLMs and stores them in S3 via an AWS Lambda function.
 It is designed to be lightweight and serverless.